MeselhyAbdallah/Linux-VMFS-convert-tool/README.md

 - Choose docker.io hub

 **Follow the prompts for:**
+-Choose your operation mode:
+local → Mount and copy from a physical VMFS disk using a container. scp → Copy VM folders or full datastores from ESXi via SSH/SCP.

+**You’ll be prompted for:**
-- Target directory to copy VMFS contents
+- Target output directory (e.g. /mnt/vmfs-out)
-- VMFS device (PARTUUID or /dev/sdX)
+- VMFS device path or ESXi datastore
-- Optionally convert `.vmdk` files to `.qcow2`
+- Optional VMDK → QCOW2 conversion
-- Optionally remove original VMFS files
+- Optional cleanup of original files

 **Limitations:**
 - Requires root privileges to access VMFS devices.